 Elanore opened her eyes, only to find herself lying down in a room full of shadows.
-She felt the heavy weight upon her chest and instinctively struggled against the restraints.
+She felt a heavy weight upon her chest.
+Instinctively, she struggled against the restraints.

-Her panic continued for a moment before she recognized the scent of lavender and vanilla clinging to those so called restraints — blankets heavily draped across the top of the bed that she was lying upon.
+Her panic continued for a moment before she recognized the scent of lavender and vanilla clinging to those so-called restraints.
+She calmed, recognizing the familiar blankets draped heavily across her and the bed she lay upon.

 Her eyes shifted downwards and she discerned a slumped figure in a chair at the foot of her bed.
 She whispered, “Grandmother?”

-The figure straightened and responded.
+The figure straightened.
 “It’s me,” Edmund answered.
 “She’s downstairs fixing you something to eat.”
-Quickly he added, “Shall I call her?
+Quickly he added, “Shall I fetch her?
 Are you in pain?”

-Elanore closed her eyes and tried to recall the reason why she was here and why he sounded unusually tense.
-Her thoughts wandered backward not just once, but several times, before she realized that the last thing she could remember was falling headlong into the snow.
+Elanore closed her eyes and tried to recall how she had come to be here and why he sounded unusually tense.
+But she could not get past the thought of falling headlong into the snow.

-At least two or three hours must have passed since then, but not enough time for her to feel normal.
-She wondered why this was – what deficiency she possessed that made her feel so horrid.
+She wondered why she should feel so horrid.
 Slowly she stretched her arms and legs and moved her extremities, all the while looking for signs of injury.
 Finding none, mentally she counted numbers, recited the names of her many siblings, before she trusted that her mind also had not been affected.

 Her friend drew closer, likely wondering why she said nothing.
 He leaned down to look at her.
 “Elanore?”
 He tried again, his voice gentler than before.
 “Are you sleeping?”

-She opened her eyes and found herself gazing back at him.
-He was so close that his breath warmed the air between them.
-Elanore suddenly recalled what had happened shortly before she had lost consciousness earlier in the day.
-She licked her lips before she spoke.
+She opened her eyes to find herself gazing back at him.
+He had come so close that the air between them felt warm.
+Suddenly, Elanore recalled what had happened shortly before she had lost consciousness earlier in the day.
+Self-consciously she licked her lips.
 “I’m alright,” her voice cracked.
 “But I’m hungry.”

-He leaned back and sighed, a loud sound that was less exasperation and more a sound of relief.
-“I suppose if you have an appetite, you’re alright.
-Still,” he laid a gentle hand upon her arm.
-“You’re not to get up and move.
+He leaned back and emitted a loud sound that was less exasperation and more a sound of relief.
+“I suppose if you have an appetite, you’re alright.”
+He laid a gentle hand upon her arm.
+“But you’re not to get up and move.
 Your grandmother forbids it.”

-Elanore did not argue.
+Elanore was too tired to argue.
 She did not think she could even stand had she wanted to.
 Her fingers reached for his hand and clasped it tightly.
-“Edmund—“ She started to say, wishing to tell him that she was sorry for what she had done earlier, but both her voice and her courage failed her.
+“Edmund,” she started to speak, but both her voice and her courage failed her.

 The sound of footsteps closed upon the stairs and he relinquished her hand.

-Elanore’s eyes followed Edmund as he took up a position at the window and looked outside.
-She watched him, his profile cleanly and elegantly illuminated in the light of evenfall.
-He stayed there with his thoughts until the door creaked open further and a woman peered inside.
+Elanore’s eyes followed Edmund.
+She wished she could tell him she was sorry for what she had done.
+But he had taken up a position at the window.
+She watched him as he looked outside, his profile cleanly and elegantly illuminated in the light of evenfall.
+He would stay there until the door creaked open and a woman peered inside the room.

 “Is she awake?”